KrakenOverlord/sentiment_rollup/README.md

 ---

-sentiment_rollup retrieves all events prior to todays date UTC from the events table and creates/updates the rollups table with the sum of all sentiment for each date.
+sentiment_rollup retrieves all events prior to todays date UTC from the events table and creates/updates rollup records with the sentiment totals for each day.

 ---